Cyber Security Headlines – February 14, 2022

 Bug keeps Mazda radios locked in to NPR

-Owners of 2014-17 year Mazdas, in the Washington state’s Puget Sound area, were surprised to discover their cars’ infotainment systems were permanently locked in to the local NPR network.
+Owners of 2014-2017 year Mazdas in the Washington state’s Puget Sound area, were surprised to discover their cars’ infotainment systems were permanently locked in to the local NPR network.
 The cause was discovered to be missing file extensions in album images sent with its digital-radio broadcast.
 This also stopped the cars’ users from using Bluetooth.
 The fix requires the replacement of the $1,500 connectivity master unit, reports say.But Mazda said customers could apply for a free “goodwill” replacement.

 (BBC News)

-Digital scheduling platform FlexBooker has been accused of exposing the sensitive data of millions of customers, according to security researchers at vpnMentor.
-The researchers said the Ohio-based tech company was using an AWS S3 bucket to store data but did not implement any security measures, leaving the contents totally exposed and easily accessible to anyone with a web browser.
-The 19 million exposed files included full names, email addresses, phone numbers and appointment details. vpnMentor said they had contacted the company and Amazon about the issue.
-Flexbooker merely sent back an automatic reply about an earlier the leak, so vpnMentor turned to Amazon.
+According to security researchers at vpnMentor, the digital scheduling platform FlexBooker has been “exposing the sensitive data of millions of customers.
+This is due to the use of an AWS S3 bucket to store data that did not have any security measures, which left the contents exposed and easily accessible to anyone with a web browser.
+Nineteen million exposed files included full names, email addresses, phone numbers and appointment details. vpnMentor said they had contacted the company and Amazon about the issue.
+“Flexbooker merely sent back an automatic reply about an earlier the leak, so vpnMentor turned to Amazon.”
 In January, Australian security expert Troy Hunt, who runs the Have I Been Pwned site that tracks breached information, said the first trove of stolen data included password hashes and partial credit card information for some accounts.
 Hunt added that the data “was found being actively traded on a popular hacking forum.”

 How phishers are slinking their links into LinkedIn